tailwindlabs/tailwindcss-intellisense/README.md

 If you’re having issues getting the IntelliSense features to activate, there are a few things you can check:

-- Ensure that you have a Tailwind config file in your workspace and that this is named `tailwind.config.js` or `tailwind.js`.
+- Ensure that you have a Tailwind config file in your workspace and that this is named `tailwind.config.js`.
 Check out the Tailwind documentation for details on [creating a config file](https://tailwindcss.com/docs/installation#create-your-configuration-file).
 - Ensure that the `tailwindcss` module is installed in your workspace, via `npm`, `yarn`, or `pnpm`.
 - Make sure your VS Code settings aren’t causing your Tailwind config file to be excluded from search, for example via the `search.exclude` setting.